while2/while2.github.io/_posts/2014-09-09-exemplar-based-completion.md

 Back to 2003, this was state of the art algorithm.
 It was simple, straightforward and works much better than PDE methods.
 But a greedy approach usually provides a suboptimal result.
 Moreover, I think this paper does not have a big picture.
 It seems right in every step, but did not give a mathematical explanation on what's going on behind.
 In Variational Method's view, what is the objective function to optimize?
 <a name="onion-peeling"/>
 ![Bungee](/images/completion/CVPR03-bungee.png)

+> Based on this, an interactive method[^11] was introduced to cope with structural contents.
+A curve was drawn to indicate the structure and dynamic programming was used to optimize the consistency of structural contents, also the searching space was largely reduced thanks to the manually work.

 ##Objective Function
 [Shift-Map Image Editing][^2], an ICCV'09 paper provides a reasonable model.
 The image completion problem was defined as a Shift-Map optimization problem.
 Because exemplar-based method copies existed pixel to another place (in the hole), for each of the missing pixels, instead of asking what color it is, we can ask where should it come from.
 A Shift is a vector from the missing pixel to an existed one, the source pixel supposed to be copied to the missing place.
 Now a Shift-Map S can be defined on the missing areas, where S(p) is the shift vector at position p.
 Once we know S, we can find the source pixel at S(p), and copy it to replace p.
 Then the completion is done.